 How GOP leaders balance Democratic demands with those of conservatives remains uncertain.
 One plan is to write the spending bill in a way that continues funding the government at existing levels and doesn't cut programs or contain new money for construction of a border wall.
 And Trump appears to have diverted an immediate confrontation over wall funding by announcing last week that he would not force a shutdown over the issue but instead would take it up later this fall.

 Even with the September agenda piling up, Trump will fly to North Dakota on Wednesday to continue courting voters to support his plan for sweeping tax cuts, an idea that has energized many Republicans and could help him win over some reluctant members in the coming weeks.

 His tax-cut focus has drawn support from many Republicans, but some are still demanding spending cuts and other changes before they will support the September agenda.
 Meadows, for instance, has said he will support a debt-ceiling bill only if it guarantees additional spending cuts.
 In addition, the White House must resurrect its plan to repeal the Affordable Care Act, he said.

-“If they accomplish all of that, I think they’ll get an A-plus for the month, and have avoided a disastrous September,” Meadows said.
-“Actually, even if they can get through September with a C grade, October and November will certainly be a little bit easier flying.”
+"If they accomplish all of that, I think they'll get an A-plus for the month, and have avoided a disastrous September," Meadows said.

 Conversely, Meadows added, an end-of-month deal combining all of the outstanding items into one package that ignores conservative concerns would be "disastrous."